 Teacher, trainer and coach

 He has also provided international advocacy campaigns training and coaching support to Helvetas Swiss Interco-operation, the International Federation of the Red Cross/ Red Crescent, INTRAC, the South African Red Cross, the Sudanese Red Crescent, Terres des Hommes, UNHCR, Detention Forum, the Oak Foundation, and Alliance 2015.
 In addition he delivers advocacy campaigns training for NVCO’s certificate in campaigning and is an associate at the Sheila McKechnie Foundation.

-He has extensive experience of delivering advocacy campaigns training and coaching support across the world including: Bangladesh, Ethiopia, Haiti, Nepal, Nigeria, Senegal, Somaliland, South Africa, Sudan, Tajikistan, Tanzania, Thailand, and across Europe.
+He has extensive experience of delivering advocacy campaigns training and coaching support for civil society across the world including: Bangladesh, Ethiopia, Haiti, Nepal, Nigeria, Senegal, Somaliland, South Africa, Sudan, Tajikistan, Tanzania, Thailand, and across Europe.

 He was also a visiting lecturer at City University in London on the MA in political communication from 2012-2015 and the MA in political reporting 2010-11.
 He has a MOOC (Massive Open Online Course) on what is campaigning now available on the Udemy training platform.

 Jonathan has worked at executive director level for a large UK charity and began his career with 8 years as a senior manager in the National Health Service in the UK when he gained his MBA.

 Among his voluntary roles, Jonathan is National Vice Chair of City of Sanctuary (helping to build a national movement in defence of asylum seekers and refugees in the UK).